LQss11/dindocker/README.md

 ```sh
 docker-compose -p dindocker_cluster up -d --scale agent=4 --no-recreate
 ```
-Once you are done with the cluster you can stop it by running:
+Once you are done with the cluster make sure to stop it by running:
 ```sh
 docker-compose -p dindocker_cluster down
 ```